hazemanwer2000/knowledge-base/vault-base/Topics/Fitness-Topics/Recipes/Roasted-Chicken-Breasts.md

 | Orange                              | 1/4 Serving |

 Steps:
+* Put the chicken breasts into a bowl.
+* Squeeze the Lemon and Orange into the bowl.
-* Put the chicken breasts into a bowl, then pour and mix in all other items.
+* Pour and mix in all other items.
 * Cook the chicken breasts (e.g., in an oven, in an air-fryer).

 *Note:* To clean raw chicken breasts,